Is your child feeling fussy and frustrated?

 CranioSacral Therapy (CST) is a gentle, hands-on method of evaluating and enhancing the functioning of the physiological body system called the craniosacral system.
 CST helps to align the body structurally and facilitates the bodily systems to work properly.

-Why Do Babies Need Craniosacral Therapy?
+Why Do Children Need Craniosacral Therapy?

 As babies make their way through the birth canal their bodies are designed to twist and tuck, and their heads mold, and when given time and patience they are able to be born without much assistance at all.